The selection criteria used to assess GovTech Catalyst funding applications.

-See the challenge owner responsibilities for more information about the team and budget challenge owners must provide to support their challenge.
+See the public sector’s team’s responsibilities for more information about the team and budget the public sector team must provide to support their challenge.

-Challenge owners are expected to work actively with the GovTech Catalyst team, with Innovate UK and with the solution providers to proactively manage the development process and report on progress toward a solution.
+The public sector team are expected to work actively with the GovTech Catalyst team, with Innovate UK and with suppliers to proactively manage the development process and report on progress.

 Research and development contracts are awarded at phase 1 and phase 2.

-This is the amount of funding available and expected time for solution development duration for each phase.
+This is the amount of funding available and expected time for solution development for each phase.

 |Phase||Funding per challenge||Funding per winner||Phase duration|